kfchou/kfchou.github.io/_posts/2024-11-09-pytest-nox-uv.md

 * Use it with Github Actions (just like a makefile)

 # Wrapping up
 By following this guide, you've gained the tools to efficiently test Python code across multiple environments locally using Nox and uv.
 Instead of the manual setup for each Python version, you can now automate the process, ensuring consistent testing and compatibility across environments.
-You’ve learned how to install multiple Python versions with uv, configure Nox to handle testing with Poetry dependencies, and create flexible, reusable test sessions.
+You've learned how to install multiple Python versions with uv, configure Nox to handle testing with Poetry dependencies, and create flexible, reusable test sessions.
 This setup not only saves time but also brings you closer to a robust, production-ready development workflow.
 Happy testing!